jortel/gofer/docs/sphinx/options.rst

    The asynchronous RMI reply address.
 Eg: amq.direct/test-queue *trigger*
    Specifies trigger used for RMI calls.
-(0=auto <default>, 1=manual) *secret*
+(0=auto <default>, 1=manual) *ttl*
-   The shared secret (security)
- *ttl*
    The TTL (seconds) for the agent to accept the RMI request.
  *wait*
    The time (seconds) to wait (block) for a result.
  *progress*
    A progress callback specified for synchronous RMI.
 Must have signature: fn(report).
- *user*
-   A user (name), used for PAM authenticated access to remote methods.
- *password*
-   A password, used for PAM authenticated access to remote methods.
  *authenticator*
    A subclass of pulp.messaging.auth.Authenticator that provides message authentication.
  *data*